euclio/senior-project/resources/project_agreement.md

   boundaries.
 * Periods followed by whitespace and then an upper case letter, but preceded by any of a short list of titles are not sentence boundaries.
-Sample titles include Mr., Mrs., Dr., and so on.
+Sample titles include Mr., Mrs., Dr., Jr.
 * Periods internal to a sequence of letters with no adjacent whitespace are not sentence boundaries (for example, www.aptex.com, or e.g).
 * Periods followed by certain kinds of punctuation (notably comma and more periods) are probably not sentence boundaries.

-Write a function `sentenceSplitter(string)` that, given a string, prints each sentence on a separate line.
+Write a function `splitSentences(string input)` that, given a string, prints each sentence on a separate line.

+<small>_Note:_ For simplicity, we will assume that we only have one space between
+each sentence.</small>

 #### Skills covered